 First of all, Metamodernism accepts the universal truth of an existence external to ourselves.
 Without this, all knowledge is meaningless.
 If what we think creates the world, then we don’t have to learn, because our perceptions will become reality.
 In this case, we may as well continue to believe in a universe with continuity, history, and independent operation, because if it does not already exist, we will imagine it into existence regardless.

 Metamodernism is also turning a page on the old debate over the human ability to understand the world around us.
 It may have been difficult for earlier philosophers to understand how the brain creates simulations, or models, of objects and mechanisms.
-Fortunately, we now have a direct analogy in the form of computer programming.

 “Metamodernism is also turning a page on the old debate over the human ability to understand the world around us”